RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use the showModalBottomSheet built-method properly.
 - How to inherit the ThemeData Context properties.
 - How to use custom packages especially from pub.dev and fonts usually from fonts.google.com .
+- How to use Image Widget properly whether for local or network images.